lamini-ai/lamini-ai.github.io/docs/Lamini/train.md

 results = llm.train()
 ```

-Or, if you specify the data as an argument to `llama.LLMEngine.train` then Lamini will train *only* on that data.
+Or, if you specify the data as an argument to `lamini.Lamini.train` then Lamini will train *only* on that data.

 ```python
 llm = LLMEngine(id="example", model_name="meta-llama/Llama-2-7b-chat-hf")